News

 Natalie Droeske ('19)

-The Loras College Honors Program is built on the pillars of interdisciplinary research, student collaboration and service-based community contribution.
-Students learn to embody these traits in a three-year project that helps them also hone skills in academic exploration and cultural competency.
+The Loras College Honors Program is built on the pillars of interdisciplinary research, student collaboration, and service-based community contribution.
+Students learn to embody these traits in a three-year project that also helps them hone skills in academic exploration and cultural competency.
 The most recent success of a senior group speaks to these characteristics and many more.

 Heitkamp Planetarium has been part of the Loras College campus since Sept.
 27, 1965.
-Since then, it has entertained and educated students, staff and members of the local community alike.
-With the help of Natalie Droeske (’19), Audrey Miller (’19), Austin Kuchenbecker (’19), Celia da Silva (’19) and Jacob Till (’19), the planetarium is now home to one of the most state-of-the-art planetarium projectors within a 100-mile radius of the city of Dubuque.
+Since then, it has entertained and educated students, staff, and members of the local community alike.
+With the help of Natalie Droeske (’19), Audrey Miller (’19), Austin Kuchenbecker (’19), Celia da Silva (’19), and Jacob Till (’19), the planetarium is now home to one of the most state-of-the-art planetarium projectors within a 100-mile radius of the city of Dubuque.

 “Being involved with the Heitkamp Planetarium allows me to work with an interdisciplinary team, a nice contrast to being surrounded by business majors most of the day.
 It’s exciting to work with others who come from different backgrounds,” said da Silva.

-The students’ other fields of study included creative writing (Droeske), chemistry and Spanish (Miller), biochemistry (Kuchenbecker) and kinesiology (Till).
+The students’ other fields of study included creative writing (Droeske), chemistry and Spanish (Miller), biochemistry (Kuchenbecker), and kinesiology (Till).

 “Interdisciplinary work is one of the core components of the honors program.
-Students work outside of their major to use their own gifts and talents on a project that support the pillars of a liberal arts education and holistic learning,” said VanLaningham.
+Students work outside of their major to use their own gifts and talents on a project to support the pillars of a liberal arts education and holistic learning,” said Van Lanham.e

 “I am thrilled that this project is moving to completion.
 Getting a new projector has been on my ‘wish list’ of projects for which to seek funding since I began in this position nine years ago.
 The planetarium has such a rich history at Loras, providing educational outreach to the entire tri-state area for decades.
 Having the honors students steer a path to making possible the updating of this facility is a great contribution to the college and the larger community,” Woerdehoff said.

 Additionally, the students held various movie-night fundraisers open to the public throughout their project to further supplement their fundraising efforts and generated an active social media marketing campaign dubbed some of the “best marketing efforts of any Honors group” by Loras President Jim Collins (’84).
-The group also opened up an online donation forum, created and sold T-shirts that featured an image of the night sky from the day the planetarium was completed and worked with faculty and staff members to decide how the new technology will be implemented and used moving forward.
+The group also opened up an online donation forum, created and sold T-shirts that featured an image of the night sky from the day the planetarium was completed, and worked with faculty and staff members to decide how the new technology would be implemented and used moving forward.

 “It’s been exciting for us to watch all the generous donations come in and ultimately lead to the purchase of a new projector for our beloved planetarium.
 Like any other Honors project, this one has been an appreciable amount of work.
 However, the work has proved to all be worth it,” Miller said.